heeyeon-im/heeyeon-im.github.io/projects.md

 </div>
 Although Images A and B both have 29 dots, the estimated number of individual dots by human observers were dramatically different, with Image A (less clustered) being perceived as having more dots than Image B (more clustered).
 My clustering algorithm could accurately predict the degree to which human observers underestimated the number of individual dots in the more clustered image (e.g., Image B).
 <br/>

-__* Hierarchical coding for representational flexiblity: Objects, Sets, and Ensembles__